billk-FM/HEC-Commander/ChatGPT Examples/30_Dashboard_Showing_OpenAI_Retrieval_Over_Large_Corpus.md

 ## The OpenAI Retrieval Dashboard: A Tool for Understanding, Not Optimization

 While the dashboard allows users to adjust various parameters such as corpus size, chunk size, and token budget, its primary purpose is to illustrate the limitations of current RAG implementations.
 By manipulating these settings, users can gain insights into how little context is actually retrieved, even from a substantial 2-million token corpus.
+Ultimately, RAG retrieval will be eventually superceded by larger context windows that can be utilized cheaply.
+In the meantime, the relatively small context windows of frontier-intelligence LLM's will continue to force reliance on these advanced search/limited retrieval technology stacks.
+By helping users understand the limited nature of RAG search and retrieval, better decisions can be made regarding when to manually curate context (especially where total relevant context exceeds the 12-16k effective token budget)

 ## Key Insights from the Dashboard